Taiyou/DeepLearningSpecialization/StructuringMachineLearningProjects/README.md

 # Week 1
 * Setting up your goal
 - Orthogonalization: extraction of features which are as mutually independent as possible.
+- Sngile number evaluation metric: Recall, Precision, and Harmonic mean.
+  These measures are to show performance.
+-

 # Week 2